 The best time to transplant the seedlings to a planting hole is during the evening, giving the young plant about 14 hours to recover from transplant shock before being exposed to the sun.

-Can You Grow Moringa Seeds In A Cold Climate?
+Can You Grow Moringa Seeds In Cold Climates?

 Moringa trees adapt quickly to various weather conditions, and you can still get healthy young saplings in a cold climate.
 Moringa does not prefer this type of weather and will grow better in drier seasons.
 There are some tricks you can do to get your Moringa Tree to grow healthy during these times.

-While we would love to go over all of them here, we give all and more in our article on can you grow moringa seeds in a cold climate.
+While we would love to go over all of them here, we give more information in our article on “Can you grow Moringa in cold climates.”